Soccer-Pub owners in Germany to boycott telecast of Qatar World Cup games

 "From an economic point of view: was this a smart decision?
 Probably not.
 But at least you can go to a bar with a clean conscience..."

+Qatar's World Cup organisers, the Supreme Committee for Delivery and Legacy (SC), have disputed claims that thousands of people have died during the preparations for the tournament.

+Qatar’s government has said its labour system is a work in progress, but denied a 2021 Amnesty report that thousands of migrant workers were still being exploited.

-A female fan, who did not share her name, said she would support the boycott.
+A female fan, who did not share her name, said she would support the boycott by the bars.

 "Even if Qatar had great stadiums and fantastically paid workers, in any case a World Cup during the winter is stupid," she said.